The internet got absolutely drenched in sauce.

 This is personal.

-When you sit down with someone and just show them a few basics, something pretty magic happens.
+When you sit down with someone and show them a few basics around AI, something pretty magic happens.
 The worry disappears, their eyes light up, and somewhere around the five minute mark they say some version of "oh is that actually all it is?"

 Every single time.
 Without fail.

 Yes, mate.
 That's all it is.
-It's a condiment.
-A useful one to be fair, but it was never supposed to be the whole meal and it was absolutely never supposed to make you feel like you missed the barbecue entirely just because you hadn't tried it yet.
+AI is a condiment.
+Whether you’re using tomato sauce, mustard, or good old fashioned bbq sauce.
+It’s useful to be fair, but it was never supposed to be the whole meal and it was absolutely never supposed to make you feel like you missed the barbecue entirely just because you hadn't tried it yet.

 Everyone deserves a seat at the table.